wangzhenj321/Linux-Manual/blog/useradd-groupadd-passwd.md

     The numerical value of the group's ID.
 This value must be unique, unless the `-o` option is used.
 The value must be non-negative.
 The default is to use the smallest ID value greater than or equal to GID_MIN and greater than every other group.

     See also the `-r` option and the GID_MAX description.

+# `passwd`

+## Description

+The `passwd` command changes passwords for user accounts.
+A normal user may only change the password for his/her own account, while the superuser may change the password for any account. `passwd` also changes the account or associated password validity period.

+## Synopsis

+- `passwd [options] [LOGIN]`